Schwarzbaer/PlugBase/README.md

     * Harden %magic commands against wrong commands and similar erroneous input.
     * Improve docstrings.
+    * Add %magic to work with plugins and config vars
   * Pull appearance vars from config_manager
   * Integrate pyperclip, checking for import exception.
   * Wait for LUI to catch up, so that these can be implemented